 1 Chen-Scarabelli, C, Saravolatz, L, Hirsh B, et al. Dilemmas in End-stage Heart Failure, Journal of Geriatric Cardiology, 2015.

 The Veterans Program from VNSNY Hospice and Palliative Care combines compassionate care and clinical best practices to provide specialized medical, spiritual, and emotional support to address the unique needs of veterans and their families.

-VNSNY Hospice and Palliative Care is proud to have achieved the We Honor Veterans Partner Level Four status, the highest level a hospice provider can achieve.
+VNSNY Hospice and Palliative Care is proud to have achieved the We Honor Veterans Partner Level Five status, the highest level a hospice provider can achieve.
 This distinction was granted by the National Hospice and Palliative Care Organization, and acknowledges our dedication to ensuring that veterans have access to quality hospice care.
-VNSNY is the only hospice provider serving all five boroughs to achieve Level Four We Honor Veterans status.
+VNSNY is the only hospice provider serving all five boroughs to achieve Level Five We Honor Veterans status.

 In addition to the benefits that VNSNY Hospice and Palliative Care provides, individuals in the Veterans Program also receive:

 For more information, download the VNSNY Hospice Veterans Program Guide.

 Historically, the benefits of hospice care have been under-utilized, in particular by African-American communities.
 There are many reasons for this disparity, but the overriding one is simply lack of awareness.